50an6xy06r6n/hotswap_pcb_generator/README.md

 # 3D-Printable Hotswap Keyboard PCB Generator
 ![Example PCB](img/pcb_front.jpg)

-This is an OpenSCAD script that can be used to generate 3D-printable hotswap "PCBs" for prototyping new keyboard layouts.
+This is an OpenSCAD script that can be used to generate 3D-printable hotswap "PCBs" and plates for prototyping new keyboard layouts.
 I originally wrote this to help me prototype a split ergo layout without needing to solder/desolder all the switches every time.
 If you're only going to be building the keyboard once, this is probably a lot more work than just handwiring, but it might be useful if you're iterating on a design and want to reuse your switches.
 Currently supports MX and Kailh Choc v1 switches.
 If someone wants to send me low-profile Cherry switches or v2 Chocs I can add those as well.

 ### Usage
 The OpenSCAD script reads the layout data from the `layout.scad` header file, which you can either write by hand (the format is described in `default_layout.scad`) or generate from a KLE json file using the provided script (requires node.js 14+):